QuickFR/Temp-File-Cleaner/README.md

 ## ⚠️ Disclaimer
 Use this software at your own risk.
-Always ensure you are not deleting files that are currently in use by your system. ❗
+Always ensure you are not deleting files that are currently in use by your system. ❗ his project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing
 If you'd like to contribute, feel free to fork the repository and submit a pull request! 🔧

-## 📞 Support
-For any issues, please create a new issue in the [GitHub Issues](https://github.com/yourusername/temp-file-cleaner/issues) section.

 ---